klavinslab/aquaverse/docs/installation/configuration.md

 The Docker configuration does _not_ provide an email server container, meaning that email notifications will not work unless explicitly configured in `docker/aquarium/production.rb`.
 For manual configuration, modify `config/environments/production.rb`.

+## Configuring the image service

+Images included in protocols will be served using the value of `Bioturk::Application.config.image_server_interface` set in the `config/initializers/aquarium.rb` file.
+This should be set to the base URL from which your images are served.

+The Docker configuration has this value set to point at the `minio` S3 service using the directory `docker/s3/data/images`.
+You can organize image files in this directory and use them in your protocols.